nlasted/AlphaLang/README.md

 # AlphaLang
-Simple esotric language that is ABSOLUTELY not compact
+Simple esotric language that is ABSOLUTELY annoying

 ## How does it work?
 The interpreter reads the .alp files and takes lowercase letters of english alphabet and adds it into variable, then executes a bash command with that text